SonAz/SonAz/README.md

 ### Hi there 👋
 !
 My name is Do Hong Son.
 I am a young student about to graduate, full of passion and enthusiasm.
 With the knowledge and skills I practice and study, my sense.
-Beside that, I'm a self-taught passionate AI developer from VietNam

 **About me**
 ### 📈 Statistics